 Don't count on the vaccine

 One thing is clear: we can't count on a vaccine to get us out of this.
-It takes many months to develop an effective one, if we can do it.
-And then waiting for a vaccine is not a strategy: it is more in the field of hope.
+We need many months to develop an effective one, if we can do so.
+And then waiting for a vaccine is not a strategy: it falls more in the realm of hope.

-So how to get out of the way without unleashing a dangerous second wave of infections among people who weren't exposed to the virus the first time?
-A second wave like this is "highly likely," he says Susy Hota, Medical Director of the Infection Prevention and Control Program at the University Health Network of Toronto, Canada.
+So how do we emerge from lockdown without sparking a dangerous second wave of infections among people who weren't exposed to the virus the first time?
+A second wave like this is “highly likely,” he says Susy Hota, Medical Director of the Infection Prevention and Control Program at the University Health Network of Toronto, Canada.

 Sure, each second wave is likely to be less severe than the first, Woolhouse says.

-"With any new virus emerging, the first wave is always the worst.
-Then it becomes much more manageable."
-For example, from the Zika outbreak from 2015 to 2016, subsequent outbreaks tend to fade due to the detection and control measures currently in place, as well as a greater degree of immunization in the population.
+“With any new emerging virus, the first wave is always the worst.
+Then it becomes much more manageable.”
+For example, since the Zika epidemic of 2015 to 2016, subsequent outbreaks have tended to fade due to the detection and control measures currently in place, as well as a greater degree of immunization in the population.

 The exit strategy must therefore include a plan to manage a second wave.
 There are three ways to do this: we can call them upkeep, build, and shield.